 One of the most dangerous and innocuous spots highly sophisticated malware can hide is your critical system files.
 Traditionally, many malware files that were used to replace or modify existing critical system files were distinguished by a foreign signature or metadata that is visible in the attribute certifiable field (ACT) of signed files.

-While the file stenography practices used by highly sophisticated cybercriminals can bypass most traditional methods of detection, there are some traces left behind.
+While file stenography practices used by highly sophisticated cybercriminals can bypass most traditional methods of detection, there are some traces left behind.
 With technology that can detect changes in file size or contents in addition to signature changes, it's possible to detect these negative changes.

 2. Windows Registry